Now you may be asking yourself, “Why would the U.S. Department of Fish and Wildlife services be raiding a major guitar manufacturer?”

 The answer is because Gibson is accused of using woods that were illegally harvested in Madagascar, sending it to Germany and then importing it to the United States in an effort to get around The Lacey Act.

-This was a law was introduced in the U.S. House of Representatives by Iowa Representative John Lacey.
+This was a law was introduced in the U.S. House of Representatives by Iowa Representative John Lacey on May 25th, 1900.

 Around the turn of the twentieth century, commercial hunting of game was threatening to wipe out many species.
 The law made it illegal to hunt, capture, or fish for animals, birds and fish that were in danger of becoming extinct.